Freedom of religion in Africa by country: Angola

 The Constitution of Angola defines the state as secular; it provides for freedom of conscience, religion, and worship, prohibits religious discrimination, and requires the state to protect churches and religious groups as long as they comply with the law.
 Christianity is the religion of the vast majority of the population, with approximately 40% following Catholicism and 40% following a Protestant denomination; 10% have no religious affiliation.
 There is also a small Muslim community, estimated at 80-90,000 adherents.

-he Government has banned 17 religious groups in Cabinda on charges of practicing harmful exorcism rituals on adults and children accused of "witchcraft," illegally holding religious services in residences, and not being registered.
+The government has banned 17 religious groups in Cabinda on charges of practicing harmful exorcism rituals on adults and children accused of "witchcraft," illegally holding religious services in residences, and not being registered.
 Although the law does not recognize the existence of witchcraft, abusive actions committed while practicing a religion are illegal.
-Members of these groups were not harassed, but two leaders were convicted in 2006 of child abuse and sentenced to 8 years' imprisonment.
+Members of these groups are not harassed, but two leaders were convicted in 2006 of child abuse and sentenced to 8 years' imprisonment.